isb-cgc/readthedocs/docs/source/sections/gcp-info/CWL-RNAseq.rst

 ==================
-Running CWL RNAseq
+Running CWL RNA-seq
 ==================

-This workflow maps read-pairs to reference genome and produces the transcript
+This Common Workflow Language (CWL) workflow maps read-pairs to a reference genome and produces a transcript.
+CWL enables the user to connect command line tools to create workflows; it is a specification and is therefore portable across platforms that support CWL.

 Requirements:
 =============

 -  CWLtool
 -  Docker